-Concentrated use of powers
+e) Concentrated use of powers:

 Some new initiatives, such as the Mayor of London's housing zones, do not involve new statutory powers for new organisations, but relate to the concentrated use of existing powers (including powers not previously used) in specific geographical areas.
 They may or may not lead to a change in the spatial distribution of funding resources.
 Zoning initiatives of this kind should not, however, be confused with the establishment of new organisational structures.
-Similarly the Government's Garden Cities Initiative, inviting proposals for new garden cities, is actually primarily a publicity or branding exercise as the initiative involves neither new powers nor new resources to support any such proposals.
-Not surprisingly the initiative, like many similar initiatives in the past, has attracted little interest.